Knights of Cardone: Early history

 The military order of the Cavalieri del Cardo (Knights of Cardone) was established in 1370 by Louis II, Duke of Bourbon (1337–1410).
 Cardo and Cardone translate as thistle in English.
-The order continued through successor Dukes of the House of Bourbon up until the reign of Louis XIV of France.
+The order continued through successor Dukes of the House of Bourbon up until the reign of King Louis XIV.

 Lexicon Tetraglotton

 The Lexicon Tetraglotton is an English-French-Italian-Spanish dictionary published in 1660.
 Contained within the seventh section of the Lexicon Tetraglotton is an entry for the Knights of the Thistle.
 The Italian representation is "Cavalieri del cardone nella caſa de Bourbonia" (Knights of Cardone of the House of Bourbon).
 The French representation is "Chevaliers de chardon" and the Spanish representation is "Cavalleros del cardo".
 The motto "Nemo me impune lacessit" is Latin, which translates to "No one provokes me with impunity".
 This motto is shared with the present Order of the Thistle, which was established in 1687.